-It is a large church with seven roofs and eight windows original to its building.
-The north aisle was constructed from large sandstone blocks with generous five windows was built out within the next century and the south aisle added about 50 years later.
-The vestry was probably added in C16 and the south porch post Reformation.
-At the Restoration, work was done to repair the church which was recorded in the south aisle and on the font.
+St. Bridget's is a large church with seven roofs and also eight windows original to its building; only one window, the s. aisle w, has been replaced.
+The north aisle constructed from large sandstone blocks with five generous windows was built out in the early fourteenth century and the south aisle added about 50 or so years later.
+The south vestry/chapel and the south porch are probably late mediaeval.
+At the Restoration of the Monarchy, work was done to repair the church which was recorded in the south aisle and on the font.
+Further repairs to the nave and chancel roofs were carried out in 1896 and repairs in 1909-10 retained all the old red sandstone dressings.
 No major remodelling of the church was done between 1663 and 1909.